pyca/cryptography/docs/installation.rst

 * 32-bit and 64-bit Python on 64-bit Windows Server 2022

-We test compiling with ``clang`` as well as ``gcc`` and use the following OpenSSL releases:
+We test compiling with ``clang`` as well as ``gcc`` and use the following OpenSSL releases in addition to distribution provided releases from the above supported platforms:

 * ``OpenSSL 1.1.1-latest``
 * ``OpenSSL 3.0-latest``
+* ``OpenSSL 3.1-latest``

-In addition we test against versions of LibreSSL that are available in versions of OpenBSD that are receiving security support at the time of a given ``cryptography`` release, and the latest commit in BoringSSL.
+We also test against the latest commit of BoringSSL as well as versions of LibreSSL that are receiving security support at the time of a given ``cryptography`` release.

 Building cryptography on Windows